GoogleCloudPlatform/enterprise-knowledge-solution/components/webui/README.md

-# Reference Implementation of Web-UI to access DPU
+# Reference Implementation of Web UI to access EKS

 The Web-UI is a Web App to interface with Vertex AI Agent Builder using REST APIs